pret/pokeemerald/INSTALL.md

 > Note 1: The Windows C:\ drive is called /mnt/c/ in WSL.
 > Note 2: If the path has spaces, then the path must be wrapped with quotations, e.g. `cd "/mnt/c/users/<user>/Desktop/decomp folder"`.
 > Note 3: Windows path names are case-insensitive so adhering to capitalization isn't needed
+> Note 4: If pokeemerald is already installed, then run the following command instead (for the provided example path):
+> ```bash
+> cd /mnt/c/Users/<user>/Desktop/decomps/pokeemerald
+> ```

 If this works, then proceed to [Installation](#installation).